LejonKralemann/CISTRANSGUIDE/readme.txt

 -p	Set work path. default: home directory
 -f	Switches to fasta mode if TRUE. default: FALSE.
 -t	Trimming length.
 Value indicate maximum number of nt to keep. default: 999999 (meaning no trimming is performed).
+-m	mapping length.
+Only m bases from the read ends are mapped, by default 30.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 About the output